 About Cottage Health

-Thank you for choosing Cottage Health for your healthcare needs.
+Thank you for choosing Cottage Health (CH) for your healthcare needs.
 For over 125 years, our not-for-profit health system has been providing advanced medical care for patients throughout California.
 Today, our nationally recognized services provide families with the patient-centered care they deserve.

 In 1888, a group of 50 Santa Barbara women recognized it was time for the growing community to have a hospital — a not-for-profit facility dedicated to the well-being and good health of all residents, regardless of one’s ability to pay.